-You should return to the clinic office (not the surgery center) to see me or Julie the Hand Therapist about a week after your surgery.
-We will change the dressing and splint to something smaller, and you will be able to get it wet.
-But we often leave the stitches in for another week in that really delicate skin.
+You should return to the clinic office (not the surgery center) to see me or Julie the Hand Therapist about a week (4-10 days) after your surgery.
+Your stitches (sutures) will be removed, and skin steri-strips applied.
 Updated work slips will be issued at each and every clinic visit as needed.